AktechLabs/cirun-docs/docs/custom-images/cloud-custom-images.md

 ## Azure Custom Images

-For making custom images in Azure user needs to just capture an existing VM and create the image in a resource group.
+For making custom images in Azure you need to just capture an existing VM and create the image in a resource group.

 ### Nginx Ubuntu custom image